awei01/katsu-site-source/posts/2012-04-27-how-to-pack-your-suit-for-travel.md

 [![](http://4.bp.blogspot.com/-LSMolePTvdI/T5rBUrXL-SI/AAAAAAAAAN8/9mTWuh19fIw/s320/Screen+shot+2012-04-27+at+11.52.15+AM.png)](http://4.bp.blogspot.com/-LSMolePTvdI/T5rBUrXL-SI/AAAAAAAAAN8/9mTWuh19fIw/s1600/Screen+shot+2012-04-27+at+11.52.15+AM.png)

 How do you travel with your suit or tuxedo?
 Any of these options?
 None of the above?
-Email me your packing tips [kimberly@9tailors.com](mailto:kimberly@9tailors.com) Need a new dress shirt, tuxedo, or suit for a special occasion in another land?
-Email [info@9tailors.com](mailto:info@9tailors.com) and schedule an appointment to design some custom threads and be the talk of your event.
+Email me your packing tips [kimberly@9tailors.com](mailto:kimberly@9tailors.com)

+Need a new dress shirt, tuxedo, or suit for a special occasion in another land?
+Email [{{ site.emails.info }}](mailto:{{ site.emails.info }}) and schedule an appointment to design some custom threads and be the talk of your event.